-Get everyone's attention by using your iPhone, or HomePod as an Intercom
+Get everyone's attention by using your iPhone or HomePod as an Intercom

 How to setup Intercom in the Home app

-After updating to iOS 14.2, setting up the Intercom feature takes place in the Home app.
-The first time you launch the Home app, an Intercom screen will appear which guides you through the setup process.
+Setting up and managing the Intercom feature takes place in the Home app.
+Intercom will appear the first time you launch the Home app, guiding you through the setup process.
 During setup, you will choose notification settings and user permissions.

 - Launch the Home app.